Maccabi Nahalat Yitzhak Tel Aviv

 Maccabi Nahalat Yitzhak Tel Aviv is a futsal club based in Tel Aviv, israel.
-The club was founded in 2010, and plays in the Israeli futsal premier league and other domestic and international competitions.
+The club was founded in 2010, and plays in the Israeli Futsal League and other domestic and international competitions.

 History

 Maccabi Nahalat Yitzhak Tel Aviv was founded in 2010 by two childhood friends: Hen Levincron and Doron Chicko, the first team's members were friends who grew up together from kindergarten in the small neighborhood, Nahalat Yitzhak, in the city Tel Aviv, Israel.
 Since that moment, the club's vision and DNA is based on great friendship between all members.